 Third, as a skeptical reader of Westfall (I am a complementarian), I found Westfall’s arguments plausible and sometimes compelling.
 A great strength is her work is that she goes to great pains to start from the ground up and explain what the Bible says.
 As a skeptic, she has convinced me of the value of her work.
 I have no doubt that I will return to it for counsel in the future.

 Westfalls’ work is not perfect.
-In fact, I would like to note two significant issues that Westfall did not satisfactory answer.
-First, Westfall claims that the early church very quickly adopted a Greco-Roman view of authority and power and imposted it upon the text (2).
+In fact, I would like to note two significant issues that Westfall did not satisfactorily answer.
+First, Westfall claims that the early church very quickly adopted a Greco-Roman view of authority and power and imposed it upon the text (2).
 As a result, women were demoted and unable to function as church leaders like Paul indicated that they should be.

 In fact, the heart of the early church was Roman Africa and the East.
 Roman Africa had its sub-culture (Ethiopian church, for example) and the eastern church did not necessarily share the Greco-Roman culture of the west.
 For Westfall’s argument to be correct, the Greco-Roman subversion of authority structures would probably have had to have happened sometime in the first century.
 This position seems implausible.